vinlok/vinlok.github.io/_posts/2015-12-01-git-basics.md

 ### Branching

-Braching is git is used to develop code/features isolated from different user.
+Branching is git is used to develop code/features isolated from different user.
 The idea here is to get the latest code from HEAD and then branch out locally.
-Now you have luxury to work on two braches: HEAD and the new branch you have created.
+Now you have luxury to work on two branches: HEAD and the new branch you have created.

 - This is how you create a branch:
 ```